C2DH/ranketwo/pages/define-dsc-skilltraining.md

 9.10 – 10.45

 ### Introduction to the notion of “digital source criticism” – the history of source criticism and its problematisation from a digital history perspective
-Lecture by Prof. Andreas Fickers (45 mins) followed by discussion (45 mins) (TURN TITLE INTO LINK TO PDF)
+Lecture by Prof. Andreas Fickers (45 mins) followed by discussion (45 mins) (TURN TITLE INTO LINK TO PDF FICKERS WINTERSCHOOL)

 10.45 – 11.00
 Coffee/tea break